Refreshing your financial services marketing plan or creating one from scratch? Here’s what you need to know.

 5. Create a content plan

-Industry pros are a wealth of knowledge (pun intended?) on all things finances.
+Industry pros are a wealth (pun intended?) of knowledge on all things finances.
 Sharing this valuable knowledge thoughtfully and strategically can bring about big returns.

 A solid finserv content plan should include: